dhritidhoka/MDEF/docs/term3/03-Prototyping for Design.md

 ###Blender as Interface:

 After getting the basics in the last blender session, we were introduced to python in blender.
+Python is a progammimg language that can also be used as a way to design in Blender.
 We tried some basic tools in blender using python such as array:

  ![](../images/Term3/blender%20python.jpg)